cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Dr. Rhonda and I will make some teaching comments on the session as well.
 If you'd like to see Sherrie's end-of-session Daily Mood Log, [click here](https://feelinggood.com/wp-content/uploads/2019/03/Sherrie-DML-v-2.pdf).
 After the session, Sherrie received some notes from others in the audience.

-<p style="padding-left: 30px;">Sherrie,
+Sherrie,

-<p style="padding-left: 30px;">I think what stood out for me in that session was your authenticity.
+I think what stood out for me in that session was your authenticity.
 No mask, no defenses.
 I fell like we can't really appreciate what our clients are doing when they open themselves up to face their fears until we do it honestly ourselves, and you did--in front of all of us!
 I feel it was a gift you gave us and I thank you!

-<p style="padding-left: 30px;">Candice
+Candice
 Here's another note for Sherrie:
 <p style="text-align: left; padding-left: 30px;">Sherrie, You Rock--I love you--and never met you before tonight. :)
 <p style="text-align: left; padding-left: 30px;">You cried.